deepcelllineage/dpmitolin/README.md

 - For ATAC: all DNA sequence data, i.e. mtDNA sequences & uncoiled nuclear DNA sequences
 - For C1 and 10x: all mRNA sequences (including mtRNA) and expression levels of each sequence More features can be added to both...

+## More Info

+For more information on the deepcelllineage (DCL) project and background for dpmitolin, please see our overview repo and especially the [overview wiki](https://github.com/deepcelllineage/overview/wiki)